 To move the bees forward, start by removing the empty top bars at the front of the hive until you get to the first drawn comb.
 You will begin moving each comb forward, detaching the combs from the sides of the hive as necessary to enable them to be moved.

-Pry the top bars with the Hive Tool
+Prying the top bars apart with the Hive Tool

 Continue moving the combs forward one by one, like a filing cabinet, until you have successfully moved all the combs to the front of the hive.
 When the last comb is repositioned insert the false back behind it.
 Then take the remaining empty top bars that you removed from the front of the hive and put them behind the false back.
-Because “robbing” may be a problem in the fall, it is important that all the spaces and gaps are sealed in the top of the hive.
-To find out more info on robbing check out our….look for our article on robbing coming soon…..
+“Robbing” may be a problem in the fall, so it is important that all the spaces and gaps are sealed in the top of the hive.

 Feeding your bees can be risky, mainly due to potential robbing.
 Make sure that your bees need to be fed to avoid undue stress to the hive needing to defend off invaders.